noonlit/magento2-docker-ce/README.md

 7. Add the next text in hosts file of your OS system:

-`172.20.0.5 sandbox.local`
+`172.20.0.5 sandbox.commerce.local`

-8. Open the browser and type the next link: http://sandbox.local/
+8. Open the browser and type the next link: http://sandbox.commerce.local/

 ## Network IPs ##
 | Container | IP |